NAGESHGOWDA1993/Kubernetes-vs-Docker-Swarm/README.md

 # What is Docker Swarm?
 Docker Swarm has been a popular open source standard for packaging and distributing containerized applications.
 In essence, it is native clustering for Docker.
 A pool of Docker hosts can be turned into a single virtual host.

+# Comparison Table

 # Kubernetes

-Kubernetes Setup is very complicated, but once installed cluster is robust For Kubernetes, GUI is the Kubemetes Dashboard Kubernetes is Highly scalable and scales fast Kubemetes can do auto-scaling
+1. Kubernetes Setup is very complicated, but once installed cluster is robust
+2. For Kubernetes, GUI is the Kubemetes Dashboard
+3. Kubernetes is Highly scalable and scales fast
+4. Kubemetes can do auto-scaling
-In Kubernetes, manual intervention needed for load balancing traffic between different containers and pods Kubernetes can deploy rolling updates and does automatic rollbacks Kubernetes Can share storage volumes only with the other container  the same pod Kubernetes has In-built tools for logging and monitoring Kubernetes can do auto-scaling.
+5. In Kubernetes, manual intervention needed for load balancing traffic between different containers and pods
+6. Kubernetes can deploy rolling updates and does automatic rollbacks
+7. Kubernetes Can share storage volumes only with the other container  the same pod
+8. Kubernetes has In-built tools for logging and monitoring
+9. Kubernetes can do auto-scaling.
-In Kubernetes, manual intervention needed for load balancing traffic between different containers and pods.
+10. In Kubernetes, manual intervention needed for load balancing traffic between different containers and pods.
-Kubernetes can deploy rolling updates and does automatic rollbacks.
+11. Kubernetes can deploy rolling updates and does automatic rollbacks.
-Kubernetes Can share storage volumes only with the other containers in the same pod.
+12. Kubernetes Can share storage volumes only with the other containers in the same pod.
-Kubernetes has In-built tools for logging and monitoring.
+13. Kubernetes has In-built tools for logging and monitoring.

 # Docker Swarm

-Docker Swarm's Installation is very simple, but the cluster is not robust In Docker Swarm, there is no GUI
+1. Docker Swarm's Installation is very simple, but the cluster is not robust
+2. In Docker Swarm, there is no GUI
-Docker Swarm is highly scalable and scales 5xfaster than Kubernetes Docker swarm cannot do auto-scaling
+3. Docker Swarm is highly scalable and scales 5xfaster than Kubernetes
+4. Docker swarm cannot do auto-scaling
-Docker swarm does auto load balancing of traffic between containers in the cluster Docker Swarm can deploy rolling updates, but not automatic rollback Docker Swarm can share storage volumes with any other container Docker Swarm uses 3rd party tools like ELK stack should be used for logging and monitoring Docker swarm cannot do auto-scaling
+5. Docker swarm does auto load balancing of traffic between containers in the cluster
+6. Docker Swarm can deploy rolling updates, but not automatic rollback
+7. Docker Swarm can share storage volumes with any other container
+8. Docker Swarm uses 3rd party tools like ELK stack should be used for logging and monitoring
+9. Docker swarm cannot do auto-scaling
-Docker swarm does auto load balancing of traffic between containers in the cluster Docker Swarm can deploy rolling updates, but not automatic rollback Docker Swarm can share storage volumes with any other container Docker Swarm uses 3rd party tools like ELK stack should be used for logging and monitoring
+10. Docker swarm does auto load balancing of traffic between containers in the cluster
+11. Docker Swarm can deploy rolling updates, but not automatic rollback
+12. Docker Swarm can share storage volumes with any other container
+13. Docker Swarm uses 3rd party tools like ELK stack should be used for logging and monitoring